sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Android_Hyperloop_Programming_Guide/_index.md

 Learn more about a native XML layouts in our [Native Layout Example](https://github.com/appcelerator/hyperloop-examples/blob/master/app/controllers/android/nativelayout.js) as part of the [Hyperloop Examples](https://github.com/appcelerator/hyperloop-examples) app.

-## Using Third-party libraries
+## Using 3rd party libraries

-### Manual dependencies

-You can use Third-party libraries in Hyperloop such as JARs and AARs.

-Place the **JAR** and **AAR files** into the platform/android (Classic) or app/platform/android (Alloy) folder of your app.
-Hyperloop will pick up the JAR files and will generate necessary bindings.
-For JARs, they will be included in your app.
-For AAR files, they will extract resources, extract and use the class.jar, \*.so file, and so on.
+As of Titanium 9.0.0, you can no longer use Google's deprecated Support libraries.
+You must use the AndroidX libraries instead.

 ### Gradle Dependencies

-Instead of placing your Android archives into your project manually, you can also use Gradle to pull down any library and its dependencies.
-Here is a quick example of using the Mapbox Android SDK via Gradle:

-build.gradle

-`apply plugin:` `'java'`

-`repositories {`

-`google()`

-`mavenCentral()`

-`}`
+As of Titanium 9.0.0, Hyperloop can reference libraries via gradle by adding a build.gradle file to the platform/android (Classic) or app/platform/android (Alloy) folder of your app.
+This is the preferred way of adding library dependencies.

+An example can be found here: [hyperloop-examples - /app/platform/android/build.gradle](https://github.com/appcelerator/hyperloop-examples/blob/master/app/platform/android/build.gradle)

+The below is an example build.gradle file which provides access to the Google "Material Components" library.

 `dependencies {`

-`implementation` `'com.mapbox.mapboxsdk:mapbox-android-sdk:5.5.0'`
+`implementation` `'com.google.android.material:material:1.1.0'`

 `}`

-`task getDeps(type: Copy) {`

-`from sourceSets.main.runtimeClasspath`

-`exclude` `'support-*'`  `// The support libraries are packaged with Titanium already`

-`into` `'platform/android/'`  `// Use "app/platform/android" for Alloy`

-`}`

-In the above Gradle file, the Mapbox Android SDK is downloaded to platform/android (Classic) and can be changed to app/platform/android if used in Alloy.
-You can see a full example of using Gradle, CocoaPods (iOS) and modern ES6+ in the [Ti.Mapbox module](https://github.com/hyperloop-modules/ti.mapbox).
+### Local Dependencies

+You can add 3rd party library files such as JARs and AARs directly to Hyperloop.

+Place the **JAR** and **AAR** files into the platform/android (Classic) or app/platform/android (Alloy) folder of your app.
+Hyperloop will load the Java classes from these libraries and generate the necessary bindings.
+All Java classes within the JARs and AARs will be merged into your app.
+For AARs, the build system will also extract its resource files, assets, \*.so libraries, and merge its AndroidManfiest.xml into your app.

 ### Third-party Examples